Visa Traveler

 • Additional requirements:

-• Must be traveling to or from the country of passport.
+• Must be traveling to or from the country of the passport.
 Example: Must be traveling to a third country from India via Singapore or traveling to India from a third country via Singapore.
 An example itinerary would be India-Singapore-Bali or Bali-Singapore-India.

 • Both arriving and departing flights in Singapore must be on the same itinerary